-"A", in dB(A) Leq, denotes the frequency weighting in the measurement of noise and corresponds to frequency response characteristics of the human ear.
+"A", in dB(A) Leq, denotes the frequency weighting in the measurement of noise and

 Leq: It is an energy mean of the noise level over a specified period.

 Note: The Principal Rules were published in the Gazette of India, vide S.O.
 123(E), dated